Ancient Philippi, Greece: A Guide to the Archaeological Site

 The Founding of Philippi and Macedonian Influences

-Thanks to the village’s strategic location near the local gold mines, Philippi quickly became the most important Macedonian city in eastern Greece, with Philip II constructing various fortifications in the following years, which partially blocked the area between Mt Orbelos and the nearby swamp.
+Thanks to the village’s strategic location near the local gold mines, Philippi quickly became the most important Macedonian city in eastern Greece, with Philip II constructing various fortifications, including the city walls, which partially blocked the area between Mt Orbelos and the nearby swamp.

 By doing so, Philippi managed to control the passage between Amphipolis and Neapolis, a route that would later become a part of the Great Royal Route, which runs between east and west Macedonia.